twarbelow/viewing_party/DTR.md

 What scheduling restraints do you have?
 What are your scheduling preferences?
  - Lito: Generally, I try to reserve 5-6pm for personal time.
 I am usually in front of the computer by 7am.
 Weekends are available - preference to have one day off.
- - Taija: No commitments before class.
-No work during lunch.
-Try to stop computer work by 8pm.
+ - Taija: Prefer not to commit to pairing before class or during lunch unless absolutely necessary.
+I generally refrain from tech work after 8pm.
+All of these are flexible if the project absolutely requires it.

 What is your style for giving feedback?
 Does anything ever hold you back from giving feedback?
  - Lito: I try to see where the other person is coming from before making assumptions.